-With respect to the invisible world, they believed that Satan with his angels resided in the air; and had a great and mighty influence over mankind; but also that the holy angels were with and about the human race, that they protected them, and had also influence even them; that departed souls, according to their peculiar circumstances, might again appear, was with them beyond a doubt.
+With respect to the invisible world, they believed, not only that Satan with his angels resided in the air, and had a great and mighty influence over mankind, but also that the holy angels were with and about the human race, that they protected them, and also had influence over them; that departed souls according to their peculiar circumstances might again appear, was with them beyond a doubt.

-The Bible has nothing to object to the views adopted by the universal christian church, and the Aristotelian and Platenic philosophy of the schools, which then universally governed the reason of the learned, was also perfectly contented with it.
-And if here and there a clear-sighted individual, who thought for himself, found this or that point impossible, or some fervent gracetic on the other side, introduced still more impossibilities into this system of the universe and of spirits, it occamed a paper war and a charge of heresy, but the incipal ideas still continued to stand firmly and canonilly in both churches, the eastern Greek, and the west-a Latin or Romiah, and with them, presentiments, sions, and apparitions, which they all ascribed to the cirt of God, to angels, and also to departed souls.
+The Bible has nothing to object to the views adopted by the universal Christian church, and the Aristotelian and Platonic philosophy of the schools which then universally governed the reason of the learned, was also perfectly contented with it.† And if here and there a clear-sighted individual who thought for himself, found this or that point impossible, or some fervent gnostic on the other side introduced still more impossibilities into this system of the universe and of spirits, it occasioned a paper war and a charge of heresy, but the principal ideas still continued to stand firmly and canonically in both churches, the eastern Greek, and the western Latin or Romish, and with them, presentiments, visions, and apparitions, which they all ascribed to the Spirit of God, to angels, and also to departed souls.